calcode/calcode.github.io/_posts/2014-11-23-putting-users-at-the-heart-digital-strategy.md

 ---
 layout: post
-title: Putting users at the heart of your digital strategy
+title: What's Next in Digital Talk
 permalink: putting-users-at-the-heart-digital-strategy/
 ---

-I was delighted to be asked by [DigitasLBi](http://www.digitaslbi.com/global/) to talk at "What's next in digital transformation".
+I was delighted to be invited by [DigitasLBi](http://www.digitaslbi.com/global/) to speak at their event, *"What's Next in Digital"*

-Given three busy weeks, I thought about what I could share that might be of value for others.
-So, I focused on our early process to ensure users are front and centre when producing information about public services.
+With just three busy weeks to prepare, I reflected on what might provide the most value to others.
+My focus landed on our early approach to ensuring that **users are front and centre** when creating information about public services.

-> Putting users at the heart of your digital strategy, essentially a look at our early efforts
+> **Putting users at the heart of your digital strategy**

-<script async class="speakerdeck-embed" data-id="ab08866056bf0132648e6658fa5a36ee" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

-This also provided me with a perfect opportunity to listen to some other interesting talks.
-These talks included emerging digital trends (Digitas LBi), organisational transformation and change (Standard Life), innovation in media (STV) and tips on optimising app store games to increase downloads (Channel 4).

-The other talks were:
+> A reflection on our early efforts and lessons learned.

+## A Chance to Learn From Other Experts

+The event also gave me the perfect opportunity to listen to fascinating talks from industry leaders.
+The topics covered included:

+- **Emerging Digital Trends**
-- John Monks, Head of Digital Business Design, DigitasLBi
+  *By John Monks, Head of Digital Business Design, DigitasLBi*
+- **Organisational Transformation and Change**
-- Mary Harper, Head of Customer and Digital Marketing, Standard Life
+  *By Mary Harper, Head of Customer and Digital Marketing, Standard Life*
+- **Innovation in Media**
-- David Milne, Head of Digital Publishing, STV
+  *By David Milne, Head of Digital Publishing, STV*
+- **Tips on Optimising App Store Games to Increase Downloads**
-- Colin Macdonald, Commissioning Editor for Games, Channel 4
+  *By Colin Macdonald, Commissioning Editor for Games, Channel 4*

+These presentations offered valuable insights across a variety of fields and sparked plenty of thought-provoking discussions.

+## Want More?

-> There is also a summary of all the talks, including my own, available on the [Eden Scott blog](http://www.edenscott.com/blog/what%E2%80%99s-in-store-for-digital-in-2015) and I would suggest it is worth a look
+There’s a comprehensive summary of all the talks, including mine, on the [Eden Scott blog](http://www.edenscott.com/blog/what%E2%80%99s-in-store-for-digital-in-2015).
+It’s well worth a read if you’re interested in digital transformation and innovation.